Skip to Content

 Medicaid SSI & BadgerCare Plus Appeals

-An appeal is a request for a review of an adverse benefit determination.
 An adverse benefit determination is any of the following:

 • iCare plans to stop, suspend, or reduce a service you are currently getting.